jinhang1997/oslab/README.md

 # Problems of Multiple Threads

 ## pi1.c
-use 2 threads to calculate PI according to Leibniz Series.
+Uses 2 threads to calculate PI according to Leibniz Series.

 ## pi2.c
-use a specified number given by user of threads to calculate PI according to Leibniz Series.
+Uses a specified number given by user of threads to calculate PI according to Leibniz Series.

 ## sort.c
-use 2 threads to sort an array of numbers and merge them together.
+Uses 2 threads to sort an array of numbers and merge them together.

 ## pc1.c
 * the producer puts letters `a` to `h` into buffer1.